Community St. Elizabeth Ann Seton

 749 Linwood St.

 Our community was founded in 1994 as our first foundation in the United States.
-Our apostolate includes work at St. Gabriel and St. John Cansius, which together form the parish Mary Mother of the Church, and at St. Michael Catholic Church, all in Brooklyn, New York.
+Our apostolate includes work at St. Gabriel and St. John Cansius, which together form the parish Mary Mother of the Church in Brooklyn, New York.

-- Parish Work: The sisters work in the sacristy of the parish.
-This includes setting up for Mass, preparing the church bulletin, and music for Mass.
-Additionally, the sisters teach Pre-Jordan classes for parents that are getting ready to baptize their babies.
+The sisters work in the sacristy of the parish.
+This includes setting up for Mass and Adoration, making Flower Arrangements, schedules for lectors and Eucharistic ministers, and the music for Mass.
+The sisters also coordinate the Eucharistic Adoration at the Parish as well as organize the Novena and Feast for our Lady of Guadalupe and the Living Stations of the Cross throughout the neighborhood on Good Friday.
+Additionally; the sisters teach Pre-Jordan classes for parents that are getting ready to baptize their babies.

 Elizabeth Ann Seton was born on August 28, 1774, of a wealthy and distinguished Episcopalian family.
 She was baptized and was a faithful adherent of the Episcopalian Church until her conversion to Catholicism.
 She married William Seton and they had five children amid suffering and sickness.
 Elizabeth and her sick husband traveled to Leghorn, Italy, where William died.
 While in Italy, Elizabeth became acquainted with Catholicism and in 1805 she made her profession of faith in the Catholic Church.
 She established her first Catholic school in Baltimore in 1808; in 1809, she established the religious community of the American Sisters of Charity in Emmitsburg, Maryland.
 She died on January 4, 1821, and was declared a saint by Pope Paul VI on September 14, 1975.
 She is the first American-born saint.